nicomwong/ucsb-esrp-2022-research-log/research-log.md

 ## Week 5 (10/21-10/27)

 ### Goals
-- [ ] [Part 1 (Individual): Identifying general research problems and technical challenges](https://ersp.cs.ucsb.edu/cs190n/assignment-identifying-your-groups-research-problem-and-initial-proposed-approach#:~:text=Part%201%20(Individual)%3A%20Identifying%20general%20research%20problems%20and%20technical%20challenges)
+- [X] [Part 1 (Individual): Identifying general research problems and technical challenges](https://ersp.cs.ucsb.edu/cs190n/assignment-identifying-your-groups-research-problem-and-initial-proposed-approach#:~:text=Part%201%20(Individual)%3A%20Identifying%20general%20research%20problems%20and%20technical%20challenges)
+- [ ] [Part 2 (Group): Refining your research problem and getting a start at a solution](https://ersp.cs.ucsb.edu/cs190n/assignment-identifying-your-groups-research-problem-and-initial-proposed-approach#:~:text=Part%202%20(Group)%3A%20Refining%20your%20research%20problem%20and%20getting%20a%20start%20at%20a%20solution)
 - [ ] [Literature search part 1](https://ersp.cs.ucsb.edu/cs190n/assignment-literature-search#:~:text=Lit%20Search%20Part%201%20(due%20Wednesday%20of%20Week%205)%3A%20The%20lay%20of%20the%20land)
+- [ ] Plan meeting to discuss additional project ideas

+10/24
+- [Part 1 (Individual): Identifying general research problems and technical challenges](https://ersp.cs.ucsb.edu/cs190n/assignment-identifying-your-groups-research-problem-and-initial-proposed-approach#:~:text=Part%201%20(Individual)%3A%20Identifying%20general%20research%20problems%20and%20technical%20challenges)
+    - Research problems for research group
+        - How to hide voice call metadata over an untrustworthy infrastructure that supports tens of thousands of users
+        - How to improve speed of FastPIR, a CPIR scheme
+    - Research problems for ERSP team
+        - How to integrate Addra protocol into an end-to-end voice call system
+        - How to implement recursion for FastPIR

 ## Week 4 (10/14-10/20)